2004-okari/TDD_PROJECT/README.md

 # TDD Project <a name="about-project"></a>

-The **TDD Project** is a is a Ruby-built app that revolutionizes library management by making it easy to catalog, track, and lend books to students and teachers.
+The **TDD Project** is a Ruby project that implements a class with methods via test-driven development (TDD) practice.

 ## 🛠 Built With <a name="built-with"></a>